under-Peter/TestProgressMeter/README.md

 # Example
 [![asciicast](https://asciinema.org/a/BzQ4Y5WhBoTKUALgj5C6f8ozw.svg)](https://asciinema.org/a/BzQ4Y5WhBoTKUALgj5C6f8ozw)

+# Limitations

+- `@test` is only recognized if it appears first on a line (usually after some whitespace)

+- `include`d files are always included unless they are commented out, i.e. preceded by a `#` although no checks are made whether that `#` is not e.g. in a string.

+if your files are simple, don't have conditional `include`s and such, it should work fine

 # Contribute

 This is a tiny package I wrote for something I deemed useful.
 It's also my first code that manipulates files like that and if someone knows a better/safer/less intrusive way to achieve the same, let me know.